felipefo/rest-repository-api/README.md

 ## Notes

-If you need authentication, you need to set into localstorage.
+If you need authentication, you need to use localstorage.
 ```
-localStorage.setItem('authToken')
+localStorage.getItem('authToken') or localStorage.setItem('authToken')
 ```
 ## Usando o repository diretamente
 Como usar esta biblioteca.
 In this example, we create a RepositoryBase for a entity todo.
 This RepositoryBase has the CRUD default operations like, create update, delete, list...